jizongFox/rising/README.md

 [Example Transformation Output](https://rising.readthedocs.io/en/latest/transformations.html),
 [Integration of External Frameworks](https://rising.readthedocs.io/en/latest/external_augmentation.html)

+## What I have modified from the original repo?

+I noticed that rising under its current form has small bugs and inconsistency in terms of design and performance, especially for medical image segmentation task with 3D volumes.
+Based on project requirement, several improvements have been made so that it can now enjoy a better compatibility with 3D datas and intenstive augmentation operations using GPUs.
+Issues and PRs are welcome.

 ## Why another framework?

 |            | rising  |   TorchIO    | Batchgenerators | Kornia  | DALI | Vanilla PyTorch | Albumentations |